 If you’ve been given elastics to wear with your braces or aligners, make sure to wear them exactly as directed.
 If you’ve recently completed treatment, continue to wear your retainer as instructed by our doctors.

 Invisalign patients will normally be provided with 12 weeks worth of aligners at a time, but if you run out of aligners before your next scheduled appointment, we can arrange curbside pick-up for the next set.
-Dr. Joel, Dr. Charles, and Dr. Jeffrey are also available for video or telephone appointments if you have any questions or concerns.
+Dr. Joel and Dr. Charles are also available for video or telephone appointments if you have any questions or concerns.
 Socially distanced options like these mean that all of our patients can continue their treatments safely, conveniently, and without delay.

 If we’re unable to provide you a new set of aligners right away, you can continue wearing the last set you were given.
 However, you should only wear them 10-12 hours each day instead of the usual 20-22 hours.
 This shortened wear duration will help extend the life of your aligners until an appointment is available.
 This way you can keep your treatment plan on track and ensure that you don’t lose any of your hard-earned progress!